 Risers vs. Full Desks

-If you aren’t ready to throw out your existing desks yet, a riser (also known as a desk converter) can serve as a good transition from traditional desks to models that support adjustment.
-Risers are a far more cost effective alternative to replacing your entire desk, and they’re usually height adjustable for smooth and precise transitioning between modes.
+If you aren’t ready to throw out your existing desk yet, a riser (also known as a desk converter) can serve as a good transition from traditional desks to models that support adjustment.
+Risers are a far more cost-effective alternative to replacing your entire desk, and they’re usually height adjustable for smooth and precise transitioning between settings.

 That said, if you have heavier gear, you’re going to want to be careful to make sure that it can fit on the desks you’re looking at.
 The very last thing you want is for your equipment to get destroyed because of desks that aren’t equipped to hold them.

 The best standing desk models do a great job of being as non-intrusive as possible, but the hydraulic or pneumatic lifts that are used to power these desks are often noisy.
 How loud a desk can get will tell you a lot about how well it’s made, and many manufacturers will test the noise levels as a way of communicating quality.
 Fifty decibels is pretty standard for electric models, and they can help you not get distracted as you move between different positions.